max-anders/showcaze-info/README.md

 ---

 ## 📌 About the Project
-I started developing Showcaze as a personal project to explore the intersection of **music and technology**.
+I started developing **Showcaze** as a personal project at the intersection of music and technology.
-The goal is to create a scalable platform where independent artists can share their work and connect directly with fans.
+It’s a social music streaming platform where independent artists can share tracks, and users can “showcase” them (similar to a retweet), which boosts visibility and supports artists financially.

+The project explores new ways to combine streaming, community, and fairer economic models for musicians, while leveraging Flutter, Firebase, and Stripe to build a scalable mobile platform.

 ---